Rivière à la Loutre (Témiscamingue): Geography

 The main tributary of the Rivière à la Loutre is the Laverlochère River (coming from the east).

 Lac d'Argent (formerly Lac d'Argent) (altitude: 292 m) constitutes the head lake of Rivière à la Loutre. ”It is located west of Lac Brisebois and west of the village of Ville-Marie.

 From Lac d'Argent, the Rivière à la Loutre flows on 8.1 km west, then north, to the south shore of Lac des Douze, which the current crosses on 2.1 km to the north; then 4.8 km north to the mouth of the Laverdochère river (coming from the north); then, 21.2 km (or 12.9 km in a direct line) westward, forming several small coils, until the outlet of a stream coming from the south; then 12.8 km (or 9.0 km in a direct line) northward, forming several coils, to the discharge (coming from the north) of Deep Lake (altitude: 222 m); then 8.4 km west and north, up to its mouth.

 Along its course, the Rivière à la Loutre collects several agricultural streams and passing just south of the village of Fugèreville.
 Its mouth is located at 229 m of altitude in the sixth rang of Fugèreville.
-The river flows into Paulson Bay, on the east shore of Lake Témiscamingue, in the Ottawa River.
+The river flows into Paulson Bay, on the east shore of Lake Timiskaming, on the Ottawa River.